FAQ’S

 • A level 4 does this full-time as a job

-• A level 1 or 2 instructor often only does this for one season and the technical skills and pedagogical knowledge are often very low compared to a level 4 instructor
+• A Level 1 or 2 instructor often only does this for 1 season and the technical skills, as well as the pedagogical knowledge, are often very low compared to a Level 4 instructor

 • Yes, most of the participants come alone.
 The camps are ideal for getting to know new, similar-minded people

-• Many come for après-ski and socialising to meet new and old friends
+• Many come for après-ski, socializing, and to meet new and old friends

-• We have camps for all skill levels and we always have a suitable group.
-Whether beginner, advanced or expert
+• We have camps for all skill levels and always have a suitable group.
+Whether beginner, intermediate or expert

 • 0-3 weeks